jimppan/GIMP-Tracker/README.md

 ## Special thanks to

-- Adam @ Runelite for answering some crucial questions
+- Adam & Alexsuperfly @ Runelite for answering some crucial questions
 - Mejrs for helping out with extracting map images
 - PH01L for having a ton of useful information on his site https://www.osrsbox.com/